qiref/qiref.github.io/content/note/20250619-English-Learning-journal.md

   - journal
 ---

 Today, I didn’t know what to write.
 It was difficult to write English journal everyday.
-But that’s what matters. see it. that phrase I have been used yesterday.
+But that’s what matters. see it. that phrase I have used yesterday.
 The best way is practicing constantly while learning English.

 Let me see, what is the most impressive thing today.
 The first thing I can remember is  ….